How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 Merino thermal underwear Devold works exactly where you need it most in winter — keeps the body dry, maintains a stable temperature, and doesn't disappoint even during longer stops.
 The foundation on which all winter gear stands.

-➤ Lightweight down jacket
+➤ Lightweight Down Jacket

-• best warmth-to-weight ratio
+• excellent warmth-to-weight ratio

-🔵 Softshell vs. Hardshell: How to Choose?
+Softshell vs. Hardshell: How to Choose

 ➤ Softshell

-• very breathable
+• highly breathable

-• comfortable and quiet
+• comfortable and quiet during movement

 • partially wind-resistant

-• ideal for active movement in dry conditions or around freezing temperatures
+• ideal for active movement in dry conditions or temperatures around freezing

 ➤ Hardshell (membrane jacket)